cbonoz/chia21/README.md

 <p align='center'>
     <img src="./img/header.png" width=400/>
 </p>

 # Chiaspace

-A marketplace for Chia coins backed by IPFS
+A marketplace for Chia coins converted to NFTs backed by IPFS.

 Chiaspace is an app that converts coins built on Chia to be purchasable and tradeable as NFTs.